 Mosquitos choose their human victims based on the scent of carbon dioxide and other chemicals in your perspiration.

-What do bites look like?
+What does a mosquito bite look like?

 Almost immediately after a mosquito bites you, you may notice a round and puffy bump forming.
 In some cases, you may see a small dot at the center of it.
 The bump will soon become red and hard, with a small amount of swelling.
 It’s not uncommon to get multiple bites around the same time.

 If you have an impaired immune system, you may experience a more severe reaction, such as hives, a large patch of swelling and redness, or swollen lymph nodes.
 Children often get a stronger reaction than adults.